ppaschos/snowmass-connect-docs/docs/index.md

     * Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
 This will request a worker node on a site where the OSG modules are available
     * Before you invoke your executable inside the `run.sh` script load the modules as: `module load module1 module2`

-2. You must always declare your project name, `+ProjectName="snowmass21"`, in your condor submission script to:
+2. You must always declare your project name, `+ProjectName="snowmass21"`, in your HTCondor submission script to:
-    * Ensure your job is validated for condor to run it on the OSG grid
+    * Ensure your job is validated for HTCondor to run it on the OSG grid
     * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`

 ## Data Management and Grid TransfersC